-The directors acknowledge that they have performed all of their duties as directors in accordance with the strategy of the Group around the Company's impact on its society and the environment, through engagement with representatives of the wider Group's mortgages business.
-Further details can be found within the Group's annual report and financial statements for 2023.
+The Directors acknowledge that they have performed all of their duties as Directors in accordance with the strategy of the Group around the Company's impact on its society and the environment, through engagement with representatives of the wider Group's mortgages business.
+Further details can be found within the Lloyds Banking Group plc annual report and financial statements for 2024.